invcble/NoMoreBorder/README.md

 NoMoreBorder is a utility designed to enhance your multitasking experience by enabling any windowed application to run in a fullscreen borderless mode without changing the screen resolution.
 This software is perfect for certain scenarios where applications don't have a dedicated full-screen borderless mode and running it fullscreen would mess up with dual screen behaviours.

-> ⭐ If you like NoMoreBorder, leaving a star would mean a lot!
-It helps support the project and keeps it growing.
+> ⭐ If you like NoMoreBorder, please leave a star.
+It supports the project and keeps it growing.
 Thank you! ⭐

 ## Screenshots